dataspecer/ds-wdoi/source/backend/cross-encoder-reranker-service/README.md

 - Eventually, if adding into a Docker compose, using the `command` overrides the `Dockerfile`'s command.
     - Meaning you can set up ports in there.
 - Based on the Wdoi services architecture, it is assumed that it will run with the defined external bridge network attached.
-    - Do not forget to add docker bridge `--network your_network` or setting up in the docker compose.
+    - Do not forget to add docker bridge `--network your_internal_bridge_name` or setting up in the docker compose.
         - In the set of the wdoi backend services, you do not want to expose the ports.
         - The services will communicate via the internal bridge network, so the `docker run` or `docker compose` should not contain the exposition of ports.